 What exactly is the appeal of the Submariner Hulk, besides its obvious matching sunburst green maxi dial?
 When it replaced its predecessor the 16610LV Kermit, Rolex upgraded the bezel to Cerachrom, a feature that was highly anticipated.
 Besides its higher quality when compared to the aluminum bezels that preceded it, the ceramic insert bezel was celebrated for its resistance to corrosion, sun damage, and scratches.
 The Hulk also wears a bit larger on the wrist, despite measuring the traditional 40mm, thanks to Rolex’s use of broader lugs.

-Both the Kermit and Hulk offers unique features that make them both notable additions to the Submariner line.
+Both the Kermit and Hulk offers unique features that make them both notable additions to the Submariner model.
 What really sets them apart is budget and style.
 The Kermit provides a more traditional Submariner Style while the Hulk is a modern take on the classic Sub.
 The Kermit has since been discontinued and can a bit harder to come by, resulting in a slightly higher price tag than its 6-digit counterpart.

 What are your thoughts on the Hulk vs Kermit?